-All roads eventually lead to and from Atlanta in the South, and in some cases the world.
+All roads eventually lead to and from Atlanta in the South, and in many cases the world.
 After all, Atlanta does feature the world’s busiest airport in Hartsfield-Jackson Atlanta International Airport.
 Three major Interstates (I-75, I-85, and I-20) connect in the heart of the city, allowing people to travel to destinations throughout the region, and beyond.
 Then there’s I-285 (aka the Perimeter) that provides travelers the option to bypass driving through Atlanta and its congestion altogether.

 With access to a bustling airport and highways leading to various locales throughout Georgia and the South, Atlantans can easily plan weekend trips to the North Georgia mountains or south to cities like Savannah and Macon, or pile into the car for a week at the beach just a few hours away.